sdroege/gstreamer-rs/docs/gstreamer/docs.md

 returns `false`.
 <!-- impl Structure::fn get_list -->
 This is useful in language bindings where unknown `gobject::Value` types are not supported.
-This function will convert the `GST_TYPE_ARRAY` and `GST_TYPE_LIST` into a newly allocated GValueArray and return it through `array`.
+This function will convert the `GST_TYPE_LIST` into a newly allocated GValueArray and return it through `array`.
 Be aware that this is slower then getting the `gobject::Value` directly.

+Feature: `v1_12`

 ## `fieldname`
 the name of a field
 ## `array`